 Should You Use a Bug Bomb in Your Car?

-If you find cockroaches in your car, you may be tempted to just grab a bug bomb and set it off inside.
+If you find a roach in your car, you may be tempted to just grab a bug bomb and set it off inside.
 Don’t do this; bug bombs do not work against roaches, especially when they’re in your car.
 Instead, opt for the clean, bait, spray, method.
 Bug bombing a car, or a home, to take care of cockroaches, is never a good idea.